What is Bitcoin and should you buy any?

-However they still act as a mediator.
-So if you're serious about buying and using Bitcoin, you'll want to get your own wallet that you control.
-This typically sits on your computer (or USB drive).
+However, they still act as a mediator.
+So if you're serious about buying and using Bitcoin, you'll want to get your own BTC wallet that you control and sits on an offline USB stick.

-Once installed, I simply sent Bitcoin from my Coinbase wallet to my new Electrum wallet.
+Once installed, I simply sent Bitcoin from my Coinbase wallet to my new Ledger wallet.

 Can I invest in Bitcoin without owning any?

-For people who do view Bitcoin as an investment, there are options to invest through exchange-traded funds (ETFs).
+There are options to invest in Bitcoin through exchange-traded portfolios.
 These simply track the price of Bitcoin so you don't need to worry about securing your wallet.